quasar-finance/quasar/demos/orion-manual-demo/demo.md

 ## Prerequisites

 1. `go` version 1.18
-2. `ignite` latest version should be installed (see https://docs.ignite.com/guide/install.html)
-3. The cosmos-hub `gaia` repo should be cloned from our fork https://github.com/quasar-finance/gaia and the branch `bugfix/replace_default_transfer_with_router_module` should be checked out.
+2. The cosmos-hub `gaia` repo should be cloned from our fork https://github.com/quasar-finance/gaia and the branch `bugfix/replace_default_transfer_with_router_module` should be checked out.

 ## Set up
 Create a demo directory in home directory.